wcamarao/pmx/README.md

 ## Selecting into a Slice

-When selecting records into a slice, you must provide a pointer.
+When selecting records into a slice, you must provide a slice pointer.

 The underlying slice type must be a struct pointer.